 Potato bake is another side dish that everyone enjoys and is a staple for all holiday events.
 It’s super simple to make and is certainly something that can be a guilty (and cheesy) pleasure.
 Don’t forget to incorporate some gluten-free ham and parsley to tie in everything together!
 This is one dish that will have you coming back for seconds.

 For those that don’t have a ham on their Christmas table, then turkey is usually present.
-Honey-glazed turkey is the perfect mixture of sweet and savory, and you can even top it off with homemade cranberry sauce or gravy.
+Honey-glazed turkey is the perfect mixture of sweet and savory, and you can even top it off with homemade instant pot cranberry sauce, gluten free stuffing or gravy.
 Make sure you use the leftovers the next day!
 There are so many mouth-watering recipes that you can try out.